Deep Learning · OrevateAI

 • Fast R-CNN: Improved R-CNN by processing the entire image with a CNN first, then projecting ROIs onto the feature map, making it much faster.

 • Faster R-CNN: Further optimized by introducing a Region Proposal Network (RPN) that generates ROIs directly from the feature map, significantly speeding up the process.
+This architecture remains a strong baseline for many applications requiring high precision.

 One-stage detectors perform localization and classification simultaneously in a single pass.
 They are generally faster but sometimes less accurate than two-stage methods, making them ideal for real-time applications.